Here’s what you need to do in order to find the right voice for your project.

-- Ask the voice talent what their recut policy is.
+- Ask the voice actor what their recut policy is.

-A recut is when the voice talent re-records part or all of the text, because you made changes to the script or requested a change in the voiceover style after the voice talent recorded.
+A recut is when the voice actor re-records part or all of the text, because you made changes to the script or requested a change in the voiceover style after the voice actor recorded.

-Some voice talents include a recut or two in the base price, but you then pay a higher base price.
+Some voice actors include a recut or two in the base price, but you then pay a higher base price.

 Note that in either case, if a recut is requested due to a mistake made in the reading or recording, the talent will usually re-cut the relevant part of the script for free.